MicrosoftDocs/dynamics-365-ai/ai-docs/sales/premium-auto-capture.md

 > [!div class="mx-imgBorder"]
 > ![Auto capture all activity suggestions](media/auto-capture-premium-all-activity-suggestions.png "Auto capture all activity suggestions")

--	**Save**: Select this option to add a suggestion as an activity on the timeline wall of a record.
+-	**Sync and connect**: Select the check mark icon to add a suggestion as an activity on the timeline wall of a record.
 After the suggestion is added, other users in your organization can view this suggestion for the record.
 For example, you open an opportunity **Interest shown in AX27** and observe that there are a few suggestions available under it on the timeline.
 With the **Kenny Smith sent an email** suggestion selected, select the **Save** icon.
 The suggestion is saved as an **Kenny Smith sent an email** activity on the timeline, and will be visible for other users who access this opportunity.

     > [!div class="mx-imgBorder"]
     > ![Save activity suggestion on timeline](media/auto-capture-premium-save-activity-suggestion-timeline.png "Saved activity suggestion on the timeline")

--	**Edit**: Select this option to add a suggestion as an activity for another record.
+-	**Edit**: Select the pencil icon to add a suggestion as an activity for another record.
 When you edit and save the suggestion, it's available as an activity on the timeline of the other record and will be visible for users who have access to the record.
 For example, you open an email from **Kenny Smith**.
 On the timeline, you observe that the **Kenny Smith sent an email** suggestion is more appropriate for **Jim Glynn** than the suggestion.
 Select the edit option, and then use the **Regarding** lookup to choose **Jim Glynn**.

     > [!div class="mx-imgBorder"]
     > ![Edit activity suggestion on timeline](media/auto-capture-premium-edit-activity-suggestion-timeline.png "Edit an activity suggestion on the timeline")